cicada-dev05/LearningPlatform/README.md

-Learning Platform
+**Learning Platform**
 A full stack Learning Platform built using Java Spring Boot for the backend and ReactJS for the frontend.
-This platform allows users to explore and enroll in various courses, purchase courses, and manage their progress.
+This platform allows users to explore and enroll in various courses,purchase courses, and manage their progress.
 It also includes an admin portal for course and user management.

-Features
+**Features
-User Features
+User Features**
 Sign up/Login: Users can create a new account or log in using their credentials.
 Course Catalog: Users can browse the course catalog and view details of each course.
 Purchase a Course: Users can purchase any course they are interested in.